Leading with Law and Conscience: The Journey of Amit K Vyas

 Advice to Young Professionals

-Follow the ICSI motto, “Speak the Truth, Abide by the Law.”
-No exceptions are permitted.
-There should be no question of any gross negligence on the part of the Company Secretary in matters of compliance with corporate and securities laws where he is directly accountable.
+Amit advises young professionals to follow the ICSI motto, “Speak the Truth, Abide by the Law.”
+In his view, no exceptions are permitted.
+There should be no question of gross negligence on the part of a Company Secretary in matters of compliance with corporate and securities laws where direct accountability exists.

-You are the future conscience keepers and torch bearers of good corporate governance.
-Remain steadfast in your commitment to implementing best-of-breed governance practices.
+He believes that young professionals are the future conscience keepers and torch bearers of good corporate governance, and he encourages them to remain steadfast in their commitment to implementing best-of-breed governance practices.

-Love your profession in priority to your employer or client.
-Your employer or client may leave you one day, but the profession never will.
+He also emphasizes the importance of loving one’s profession ahead of any employer or client.
+In his words, an employer or client may leave one day, but the profession never will.

 Conclusion